fmang/oshu/docs/index.md

 The \ref osu module implements the osu!standard game mode.
 It extends the game module, while the game module only briefly refers to it to dispatch events.

-The *main* module \ref oshu.c is the entry-point of oshu! and provides a command-line interface to briefly configure the game, and then yields control to the game module.
+The *main* module \ref oshu.cc is the entry-point of oshu! and provides a command-line interface to briefly configure the game, and then yields control to the game module.